Alexander Howland Smith: Rillbank collection

 In May 1891 manuscript collector James Mackenzie decided to sell some of the letters of his Rillbank Collection by auction in Edinburgh.
 Before the start of the auction, the auctioneer stated that some people had claimed that the items were forgeries and refused to personally vouch for them, which significantly decreased the prices.

 Three months later Mackenzie published one old letter, supposedly from the poet Robert Burns, in the Cumnock Express newspaper.
 One reader of the paper found out that the person the letter had been addressed to, weaver John Hill, had never existed and begun to suspect the authenticity of the whole collection.
 Colvill Scott of Surrey, historical document expert, also announced that there were dozens of letter forgeries all over Scotland.

 Mackenzie answered by publishing two unpublished poems purporting to be by Burns in the paper.
 Another reader noticed that one of them, The Poor Man's Prayer, had been published when Burns had been only a child and was the work of William Hayward Roberts, who had also written the other poem.

 When Mackenzie was asked how he had acquired the letters, he claimed that he had found them in a secret drawer in an old cabinet.
 Contemporaries did not believe him.
 He had probably bought all of them in Edinburgh and it is unclear whether he knew them to be forgeries or not.
 He was not charged with anything.

-James Stillie

-An American collector, who had bought 2020 letters from a manuscript seller, James Stillie, in Edinburgh, heard the rumors about forgeries and sent them to the British Museum to be verified.
-The museum's handwriting experts found out that at least 201 of them were forgeries.
-The American charged Stillie in the Court of Session and demanded that Stillie return the $750 he had paid for the letters.
-Stillie pleaded mercy because of poor health and the American withdrew the suit.
-Stillie probably knew the letters were fakes.

 Unraveling begins

-In November 1892 the Edinburgh Evening Dispatch published articles about the forgeries, including facsimiles of some of the notes that had been with the letters.
+In November 1892 the Edinburgh Evening Despatch published articles about the forgeries, including facsimiles of some of the notes that had been with the letters.
 One reader recognized the handwriting of a clerk he knew as Alexander Howland Smith.
 Smith had been working in various law offices in Edinburgh and dealt in ephemera and old documents.

 When police questioned Smith, he said that he had been employed as a chief clerk of the lawyer Thomas Henry Ferrie, who had asked him to get rid of old documents in the cellars of his law office.
 Smith had taken them home, found them to be valuable and begun to sell them.
 When the supply had run out, he had begun to create new forgeries.
 He claimed that he could create any kind of document.
 Smith was arrested.